Honey… I have something to tell you…

 Some other natural treatments that can be useful in the treatment of sexually transmitted infections include colloidal silver and honey!
 Colloidal silver can help reduce inflammation and promote healing of syphilitic lesions, and honey contains an enzyme (glucose oxidase) that helps kill bacteria.

-A well-balanced nutrient dense diet is recommended in all cases to ensure optimal health and strong immunity.
-A diet low in trans and saturated fats, sugar and refined foods is important.
+A well-balanced nutrient-dense diet is recommended in all cases to ensure optimal health and strong immunity.
+A diet low in trans and saturated fats, sugar and refined foods are important.

 To make the most of these natural therapies, and more, we recommend you consult your local Nutritionist/Herbalist/Naturopath/Homeopath.
 While this article aims to be informative, these practitioners have years of training in their field, and will be able to advise on the best uses of these natural remedies to help you get the best results and return back to a happier and healthier life!

 If you want to learn more about natural health, Switch on Health has several short courses and accredited qualifications that you will love, including Advanced Diplomas in Nutrition, Herbal Medicine, Naturopathy and Homeopathy.